Elbridge Hanecy: Legal and judicial career

 Hanecy turned to studying law.
 He was an apprentice at the firm Harvey, Anthony, and Galt.
 He was admitted to the bar on September 11, 1874, being admitted to practice law in Illinois.
 He practiced general law in Chicago.
 He practiced law alone until 1889, when he formed the partnership of Hanecy and Merrick with Georg P. Merrick.

 He practiced general law with his partnership until he was elected a Judge on the Circuit Court of Illinois in Cook County in November 1893.
 He took office December 15, 1893.
 He was assigned the chancellor of the court in July 1895.
 He was reelected to the court for a six year term in June 1897, serving until his term expired in 1893.
 Thrice on the court, he was assigned to be the umpire of the board of arbitration, dealing with disputes between the bricklayers' and stonemasons' associations and their employers.

 In January 1904, he was appointed to the Superior Court of Cook County for an unexpired term ending that December.

 After leaving the bench, he returned to practicing law.

 Political career

-A prominent and active Republican, He was among the city's best-known Republicans for a time.
+He was a prominent and active Republican.

 He unsuccessfully sought the Republican nomination in the 1900 Illinois gubernatorial election, being defeated by Richard Yates Jr. at the state convention by a thin margin.
 Hanecy was politically allied with William Lorimer, being Lorimer's candidate the gubernatorial election.

 He was the unsuccessful Republican nominee in the 1901 Chicago mayoral election, losing to incumbent Carter Harrison Jr. In his bid for the Republican nomination, and the general election, he was again supported by William Lorimer.
 Machine Republicans largely backed Hanecy for the nomination ahead of the city nominating convention.